 To be honest, in most cases, that doesn’t happen because the thief won’t have the necessary information to steal your car.
-But still, there’s a chance that you become a victim of a coordinated theft.
+But still, there’s a chance that you become a victim of coordinated theft.

 Places to Avoid

 Finally, let’s see some of the worst places where you shouldn’t keep your car key.
-First of all, if you live in a house with a yard, do not start searching secret places in your yard to hide the key.
+First of all, if you live in a house with a yard, do not start searching for secret places in your yard to hide the key.

 It’s unnecessary (and risky when done wrong) to store the emergency car key in the backyard, as there’s very little chance that you lose your house key and car key at the same time.